multiversx/mx-chain-notifier-go/README.md

 ### API Endpoints

+Depending on the observer integration method chosen, the notifier service will expose the following routes.

+**For WebSocket Integration (Observer -> Notifier):**
+When using the WebSocket integration, the observer pushes all events through a single persistent WebSocket connection rather than relying on the HTTP routes above.

+**For HTTP POST Integration (Observer -> Notifier):**
-Notifier service will expose several events routes, the observer nodes will push events to these routes:
+The observer nodes will push events to these routes via consecutive HTTP requests:
 - `/events/push` (POST) -> it will handle all events for each round
 - `/events/revert` (POST) -> if there is a reverted block, the event will be pushed on this route
 - `/events/finalized` (POST) -> when the block has been finalized, the events will be pushed on this route

+**For Client Subscriptions (Notifier -> Consumer):**
-If the service will be in "notifier" mode, it will expose a additional route:
+If the service will be in "notifier" mode (using the `ws` publisher), it will expose an additional route for end consumers to receive data:
 - `/hub/ws` (GET) - this route can be used to manage the websocket connection (check [websocket subscribing](#websockets) section for more details on this)

 ## Redis